Visit Charlotte Area Farmers' Markets & Shop Local

 Saturdays, 8 a.m.-12:30 p.m.

 This producer-only farmers' market is located in the heart of center city Charlotte.
-Opening for its inaugural year in May 2020, it currently operates with COVID-19 precautions in a socially-distanced footprint with more than 30 vendors.
+With the beauty of space, the market’s socially-distanced footprint offers more than 30 local vendors.
 From meat to fish to artisan food, this market has an array of healthy, local food options.
 Expect weekly live music provided by local artists through a partnership with Communities in Concert.
 The nonprofit market raises funds for food insecurity through its Community Table Fund.
 It also partners weekly with Roof Above for produce donations.

-At a safer time, the market will offer cooking demonstrations and children's activities.
+The Uptown market accepts SNAP payments with double bucks.
 Subscribe to the market's weekly newsletter for the most up-to-date information and vendor listing, here.

 Waxhaw Farmers’ Market